CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Method

 \subsection{Training}

 Training the end-to-end place recognition, CSCPR, requires multiple loss functions for Global Retrieval and Reranking.
 A cosine annealing scheduler~\cite{loshchilov2016sgdr} and Adam optimizer~\cite{kingma2014adam} are used to schedule the learning rates and the learning rate changes from $10^{-4}$ to $10^{-7}$.
-For Global Retrieval, We use the Triplet Loss~\cite{schroff2015facenet}, $\cl_t$ as~\cite{liang2024poco}.

-For Reranking, given ranked candidates, we need to refine the rank by candidates' local features, so distinguishing between query and hard negatives is crucial in this stage.
+Given ranked candidates from global retrieval, in the reranking stage we need to refine the rank by candidates' local features, so distinguishing between query and hard negatives is crucial in this stage.
 Therefore, we apply hard negative mining~\cite{robinson2020contrastive} in training and jointly train the two stages together.

-Since the output similarity $r_s$ is calculated by the Reranking model, we can use the entropy loss function
+\rev{For Global Retrieval, we use the same loss functions as~\cite{liang2024poco} and we denote it as $\cl_g$.
+For Reranking, we use the entropy loss function:}

-where $y$ is the label of the matching point clouds. $y=1$ when the point cloud matches the query point cloud, and $y=0$ when they are not matched.
-The total loss function is $\cl = \beta_t\cl_t + \beta_c \cl_c$, where $\beta_t$ and $\beta_c$ are hyperparameters, and we choose 1.0 in the training.
+where $y$ is the label of the matching frames. $y=1$ when the database frame matches the query frame, and $y=0$ when they are not matched.
+The total loss function is $\cl = \beta_g\cl_g + \beta_r \cl_r$, where $\beta_g$ and $\beta_r$ are hyperparameters, and we choose 1.0 in the training.